cibere/chattotwitch-docs/docs/index.md

 - **Allow Guests To Chat:**
   Allowing them to talk disables [Guest-Only mode](#guest-only-mode), while not letting them talk enables [Guest-Only mode](#guest-only-mode).

+- **Edit Blacklist Settings:**
+  This lets you blacklist a discord/twitch user, or unblacklist them.
+You can read more about blacklisting [here](#blacklist)

+- **Edit Whitelist Settings:**
+  This lets you Whitelist a discord/twitch user, or Whitelist them.
+Also lets you toggle if it's enabled or not.
+You can read more about whitelisting [here](#whitelist)

 ## Premium Settings

 _These features require you to be a [premium member](/premium/)_